NAbobo101/NAbobo101/README.md

-Hi i'm a brazilian beginner in python
+Hi i'm a brazilian beginner in python, JS and HTML.

 always searching for new techs